Biogeographic dating using the DEC model

-Estimating divergence times with molecular, biogeographic, and paleogeographic evidence under the Dispersal-Extirpation-Cladogenesis (DEC) model
+Estimating divergence times with molecular, biogeographic, and paleogeographic evidence with the DEC model

 Michael J. Landis